Aureole-Suite/LB-ARK/README.md

 games, both DX8 and DX9 versions.
 It should be reasonably stable on past and future versions too, but this is untested.

-It is compatible with SoraVoice, with one caveat: SoraVoice's file redirection happens before LB-ARK's, meaning if you have files both in `voice/scena` and `data/ED6_DT21`, SoraVoice's are the ones that will be loaded.
+LB-ARK is compatible with SoraVoice, with one caveat: SoraVoice's file redirection happens before LB-ARK's, meaning if you have files both in `voice/scena` and `data/ED6_DT21`, SoraVoice's are the ones that will be loaded.
 A script ([`move_sora_voice.ps1`](https://github.com/Kyuuhachi/LB-ARK/raw/main/move_sora_voice.ps1))